Free Printable Maze Generator

 About the Random Maze Generator

 This tool creates printable mazes you can use in classrooms, puzzle books, game nights, or rainy-day activities.
 Everything runs 100% client-side in your web browser—no uploads, no tracking—so it’s private and fast wherever you are.
 Choose the grid size (width × height), set a cell size for how large the maze appears on paper, pick your entrance and exit, and generate as many variations as you like.
-You can print directly, or export a clean PNG or PDF for sharing.
+You can print directly, or export a clean PNG, PDF, or SVG for sharing.

 How the generator works